klust/SupercomputersForStarters/docs/C06_Middleware/C06_S02_Shared_memory.md

 Lastly, one can use explicit OS threading, especially for task-based parallelism.
 Linux supports the POSIX standard for threads via the Pthreads library.
-This is very low-level thoug and rather cumbersome as now the programmer has to code all thread managment themselves.
+This is very low-level though and rather cumbersome as now the programmer has to code all thread management themselves.
 Certainly for data parallelism this is rarely a good idea.